exonum/exonum-doc/src/architecture/storage.md

 - `block_hashes_by_height`, `ListIndex`.
   Saves a block hash that has the requested height.
 - `block_txs`, `ProofListIndex`.
-  The set of tables for every `block_height`.
-Keeps a list of transactions for the specific block.
+  Group of tables keyed by the block height.
+Each table keeps a list of transactions for the specific block.
 - `precommits`, `ListIndex`.
-  The set of tables for every `block_hash`.
-Stores the list of validators' precommits for the specific block.
+  Group of tables keyed by the block hash.
+Each table stores a list of validators' precommits for the specific block.
 - `configs`, `ProofMapIndex`.
-  Stores the configurations content in `JSON` format, using its hash as a key.
+  Stores the configurations content in JSON format, using its hash as a key.
 - `configs_actual_from`, `ListIndex`.
-  Builds an index to get config starting height quickly.
+  Builds an index to get a configuration activating at a specific height quickly.
-- `state_hash_aggregator`, `ProofMapIndex`.
-  Calculates the final state hash based on the aggregate hashes of other tables.

 ## Indexing

-Exonum does not support indices as the individual entity.
-However, you can always create additional table with an index meaning.
-For example, there is the system table `block_txs` that stores a list of transactions for every block.
-In the Exonum, we create a `tx_location_by_hash` map table that provides with the necessary index.
+Exonum does not support indices over fields of stored elements as an individual entity.
+However, it is possible to create additional table with indexing semantics.
+For example, there is the system table `block_txs` that stores a list of transactions for every block. `tx_location_by_hash` is an auxiliary table that provides an index to quickly lookup `block_txs` by a transaction hash.

 ## Genesis block

 At the node start, services should initialize its tables, by creating the table instances with a specific prefixes.
-It should be done during `Genesis block creation` procedure.
 To set up its data tables, service should handle `genesis_block` [event][genesis-block-creation].

-!!! note Notice
+!!! note
-    Genesis Block creation procedure is called every time Exonum node starts.
+    `genesis_block` event is called every time an Exonum node starts.

 [level-db]: http://leveldb.org/
 [rocks-db]: http://rocksdb.org/